TheLokj/WizardEye/README.md

 Note that WizardEye only identifies ambiguous regions **that can align**.
 It **cannot** filter sequences that are very distant from the target.
 Therefore, it is highly recommended as a complementary step to traditional large-scale filtering.
 Finally, note that WizardEye filtering can be very strict, leading to the loss of substantial information, as it prioritizes risk avoidance over the statistical power of post-hoc analyses.

+Additionally, WizardEye currently only supports single-end reads or merged pairs.
+Paired-end reads are not supported and will cause the tool to exit with an error.

 ## Installation

 The latest WizardEye version can be installed using conda: